South Korea

 Seoul

 We arrive at the airport in the South Korean capital, where our local representative will greet us.
-We settle into the voco Seoul Myeongdong by IHG 4* hotel and, for a 'welcome', head to a night bar to immerse ourselves in the first rhythms of Seoul.
+We check into the voco Seoul Myeongdong by IHG 4* hotel and, to say 'welcome', we head to a night bar to immerse ourselves in the first rhythms of Seoul.

 Day 2